 The major enemy of oral health is plaque.
 Food that becomes trapped near tooth surfaces can lead to the formation of plaque — a thin coating of microorganisms and organic debris (biofilm) containing potentially harmful bacteria.
 Braces or other appliances make it harder to remove plaque.
-The bacteria in plaque digest the sugars in food, producing acids which may erode teeth and irritate gums.
-This can cause cavities, white spots on teeth, gum disease and bad breath.
+The bacteria in plaque digest the sugars in food, producing acids that may erode teeth and irritate gums.
+This can cause cavities, white spots on teeth, gum disease, and bad breath.

 Keeping plaque under control is one of the most effective means of maintaining strong, healthy teeth and gums.
 There are three general ways to do it: through diet, daily maintenance, and regular professional care.
 Taken all together, they’re your teeth’s best defense.

 A soft toothbrush can be effective in plaque removal — even with braces.
 An electric toothbrush can also be used, in a moderate setting.
 For hard-to-clean areas, try an interdental brush, or proxabrush.
 The small bristles of this special tooth-cleaning aid, which is shaped like a pipe cleaner, can get in between wires, brackets, and teeth.
 With gentle and persistent effort, it’s possible to reach into the smallest nooks and crannies, and control plaque buildup.

 You should floss at least once a day during orthodontic treatment.
 While it’s a little harder to do with braces, there are some special products available — including floss threaders and particular kinds of floss — that can help you get the floss between wires and gum line.
 Our staff will review proper brushing and flossing techniques with you when your braces are put on — but if you ever have questions, don’t hesitate to ask!